Home

 Our Story

-The Combat Support Institute was founded in 2025 by Erick and Dr. Neysa Holmes.
-Their story began at the age of eight, creating a lifelong bond strengthened by a shared commitment and purpose.
-Together, they established an online community and outreach resource dedicated to supporting combat veterans and their families through the Combat Support initiative.
+The Combat Support Institute (CSI) was founded in 2025 by Erick Holmes and Dr. Neysa Holmes, whose lifelong bond began at the age of eight and evolved into a shared mission of service, research, and reform.
+CSI was established as an independent research and oversight institute dedicated to advancing ethical, evidence-based solutions for combat veterans and their families through rigorous research, scholarly publishing, and systems accountability.

-Erick and Neysa are a proud military family with a deep-rooted legacy of service.
-Erick’s 8th great-grandfather served alongside George Washington, famously crossing the Delaware River and sacrificing his life on Christmas Eve, 1776.
+Erick and Neysa Holmes are a proud military family with a deep-rooted legacy of service.
+Erick’s eighth great-grandfather served alongside George Washington, crossing the Delaware River and sacrificing his life on Christmas Eve, 1776, a legacy that continues to inform the Institute’s commitment to duty, integrity, and service.

 Contact Us